U.S.-Panama Innovation & Competitiveness Internship Program

 - Be a Panamanian citizen with a valid passport.

-- Have completed at least two years of undergraduate studies OR be currently enrolled in or recently graduated from a masters or post-graduate program at an accredited Panamanian university.
+- Have completed at least two years of undergraduate studies OR be currently enrolled in a masters or post-graduate program at an accredited Panamanian university.

 - Have a grade point average of at least 80/100.